Back in the tail end of 2014 VapeDroid released their original C1D2 device sporting the well-established DNA40 chip-set powered by a 26650 battery.

 This will help with any initial problems like connectivity and adjustment of the C1D2 settings.

 Final Review Verdict

 Fantastic ergonomic design, excellently engineered, well-constructed and easy to set-up & use.
 Aesthetically mod is very pleasing.
-Definitely high up in my top 5 DNA75 devices.
+Definitely high up in my top vape mods.